geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 ##### **Chenyu** [[00:20:12](https://www.youtube.com/watch?v=m7zQq40dr2M&t=1212)]
 No no no.
-I mean, but you remove the ones that prints the modify UOP, right?
+I mean, but you remove the ones that prints the modify UOp, right?
 And we don't currently print that anywhere else.

 ##### **Geohot** [[00:20:20](https://www.youtube.com/watch?v=m7zQq40dr2M&t=1220)]